Gardening Jobs in March

-March is the busy season in the garden.
-As soon as the sun comes out, and it is warm (and dry) enough to be outside, every gardener itches to get their hands into the dirt again.
+March is ‘busy season’.
+As soon as the sun comes out, and it’s warm (and dry) enough to be outside, every gardener itches to get their hands into the dirt again.
 But where to start?

 Preparing the vegetable beds

-Dig in plenty of good homegrown compost into the vegetable plots and prepare the soil to get a fine crumb.
-This will make it easy for your seedlings to break through the crust.
+3) Work in plenty of good, home-grown compost into the vegetable plots and prepare the soil to get a fine crumb.
+This will make it a lot easier for your seedlings to break through the crust.

-You can sow tomatoes, peppers and fennel, broccoli, kohlrabi, cabbage (early varieties), Savoy cabbage, Malabar spinach (late March), New Zealand spinach, carrots, autumn leeks, and celery either in the cold frame or indoors.
-Tomatoes, fennel and pepper are always best started indoors in an environment of about 20°C.
+You can sow fennel, broccoli, kohlrabi, cabbage (early varieties), Savoy cabbage, Malabar spinach (late March), New Zealand spinach, carrots, autumn leeks, and celery either in the cold frame or indoors.
+Warmth-loving plants, like tomatoes, zucchini, aubergines and chillies, fennel, and bell pepper do best when started indoors in an environment of about 20°C.

-Whatever you do, make sure your seedlings don’t dry out once you have sown them.
-Water is their life-blood.
-They cannot grow without it.
+Most importantly, make sure your seedlings never dry, after sowing them.
+Water is life – they cannot grow without it.

 Check out SeedsNow for your organic gardening supplies!

 Subscribe to the Free Sacred Earth Newsletter

 Join the mailing list to get a round-up of the latest posts directly in your inbox.
 The mailing frequency is 8x a year: Spring Equinox, Beltane, Summer Solstice, Lughnasad, Autumn Equinox, Samhain, Winter Solstice and Imbolc.